-“All the things you always wanted to know about cultural diversity but were afraid to ask.”
+“All the things you always wanted to know about visual identity politics but were afraid to ask.”

-The realm of cultural diversity is fueled with concepts, definitions and theories that are complex, ambiguous and delicate.
+The realm of identity politics is fueled with concepts, definitions and theories that are complex, ambiguous and delicate.
 The ‘Encyclopedia of —isms’ is an effort to explain some of these terminologies.

 Do you miss some —Isms?
 Or want to add, remark or comment on one or more?
 Please feel to mail us with suggestions.

 In music, a “re-edit is a new version made by cutting-up and splicing together chunks of the original song in a different order, usually using a tape recorder, a razor blade and some sticky tape.”
 (Brewster 1999, p192)